huggingface/hub-docs/docs/hub/model-cards.md

 ### How are model tags determined?

 Each model page lists all the model's tags in the page header, below the model name.
-These are primarily computed from the model card metadata, although some are added automatically, as described in [Creating a Widget](./models-widgets#creating-a-widget).
+These are primarily computed from the model card metadata, although some are added automatically, as described in [Enabling a Widget](./models-widgets#enabling-a-widget).

 ### Can I add custom tags to my model?